 The musical scenery in the Soviet Union

-Shortly after the revolution in 1917, the movement пролетарская культура (Proletarskaya kultura) or proletarian culture, probably better known under its abbreviation пролеткульт (proletkult), emerged in the Soviet Union, under the inluence of the Marxist philosopher Aleksandr Bogdanov (1873-1928).
+Shortly after the revolution in 1917, the movement пролетарская культура [proletarskaya kultura] or proletarian culture, probably better known under its abbreviation пролеткульт [proletkult], emerged in the Soviet Union, under the inluence of the Marxist philosopher Aleksandr Aleksandrovich Bogdanov (1873-1928).
 Bogdanov argued for autonomy in art, which should not depend on the political control of the Communist Party.
-The art should elevate the proletarians to class consciousness, without having to rely on bourgeois specialists or revolutionary intellectuals.
+The art should elevate the proletarians to «class consciousness», without having to rely on «bourgeois specialists» or «revolutionary intellectuals».

-In 1920, at the instigation of Lenin, the organization of the musical life in the Soviet Union was given to the Наркомпрос (Narkompros), an abbreviation for the Народный комиссариат просвещения (Narodny kommissariat prosveshcheniya) or the People's Commissariat for Education, Science and Education.
+In 1920, at the instigation of Vladimir Ilyich Lenin (1870-1924), the organisation of the musical scenery in the Soviet Union was given to the Народный комиссариат просвещения (Наркомпрос) [Narodny komissariat prosveshcheniya] (Narkompros) or the People's Commissariat for Enlightenment.

 However, after Lenin's death in 1924, the creation and representation of innovative music was soon curtailed again.
-At first, Lunacharsky himself helped to organize the censorship, but later he was kicked upstairs by Stalin.
-All musical experiments deviating from the norms of the party, or perceived as possible threats to the regime, were criticized or banned.
+At first, Lunacharsky himself helped to organise the censorship, but later he was kicked upstairs by Joseph Stalin (1878-1953).
+All musical experiments deviating from the norms of the party, or perceived as possible threats to the regime, were criticised or banned.

 In the Roaring '20s, when the jazz music came into the Soviet Union from the United States, it was first viewed suspiciously, and when it appeared to become successful, measures were taken to bring it under the control of the regime.
-The establishment of the State Jazz Orchestra of the USSR led by composer Matvey Blanter (1903-1990) and Viktor Knushevitsky (1906-1972) in 1936 was part of the control device.
-The officially admitted jazz bands were in reality big bands with a repertoire of foxtrots, tangos, Dixieland, swing and other more or less neatly danceable rhythms.
+The establishment of the State Jazz Orchestra of the USSR led by composer Matvey Isaakovich Blanter (1903-1990) and Viktor Nikolaevich Knushevitsky (1906-1972) in 1936 was part of the control device.
+Their first production was the song Katyusha, which many people mistakenly considered as a traditional Russian folk song.
+The officially admitted jazz bands were in reality big bands with a repertoire of foxtrots, tangos, Dixieland, swing and other more or less «neatly danceable» rhythms.

 Melodiya